 These tight spaces also make flossing difficult.
 Some people give up on the habit altogether after getting floss stuck in these crevices.
 If you cannot get floss up to your gum line, then it places you at risk for gum disease.
 Following your orthodontic treatment, you will find that brushing and flossing your teeth is more effective.
 Thus your dental exams and cleanings will be much more efficient.

-Health Benefit #2 Stop Bone Erosion
+#2 Stop Bone Erosion

 The placement of your teeth affects the amount of pressure that is placed upon your jaw bone as you speak and chew.
 This pressure is important for stimulating bone growth that holds your teeth in place.
 Over time, misaligned teeth can cause too much force to come down on certain teeth as you eat, which can slowly erode the bone.
-It can also cause there to be not enough pressure on certain areas that leads to a lack of stimulation.
-For this reason, professional care is important to make sure that your braces move your teeth into the proper position for creating the right amount of pressure to keep your jaw bones healthy.
+It can also cause there to be not enough pressure on certain areas that lead to a lack of stimulation.
+For this reason, professional care is important to make sure that your braces move your teeth into the proper position for creating the right amount of pressure to keep your jawbones healthy.

-Health Benefit #3 Improve Speech
+#3 Improve Speech

 Many people do not realize that speech is affected by more than just their voice.
 As you speak, your tongue’s movement against the top of your mouth and teeth helps to form the sounds that come out.
 This is why young children always have that adorable struggle with “s” sounds after losing their top front teeth.
 If your teeth lie backward in your mouth or push too far forward, you may develop a lisp or other speech problems.
 In fact, many speech therapists assess children’s mouths and refer families for orthodontic treatment.
 This they would do when an obvious problem with the teeth appears to be causing problems with how a child talks.
 Moving these teeth into alignment often improves speech issues quickly after treatment is finished.

-Health Benefit #4 Encourage Better Nutrition With Proper Digestion
+#4 Encourage Better Nutrition With Proper Digestion

 Trying to eat with severely misaligned teeth is difficult at best.
 When your teeth do not fit together properly, it impacts how well you can chew.
 Unfortunately, your digestive system begins in your mouth since thoroughly chewing your food helps your body to break it down into easily-digestible particles that allow your body to extract the most vitamins and nutrients from each meal.

-Health Benefit #5 Prevent Dental Injuries
+#5 Prevent Dental Injuries

 Few things are as painful as a broken tooth, and chipped teeth can add to your discomfort with your smile.
 Sadly, issues such as protruding front teeth make dental trauma more likely to occur in an accident.
 It is also common for people with improperly aligned teeth to accidentally bite their cheeks and tongues while eating and talking.
 While wearing mouth guards is an absolute must for anyone who plays contact sports, getting teeth into their proper places is another step you can take to protect yourself from injury during even minor accidents.

-Health Benefit #6 Correct Jaw Pain and Disorders
+#6 Correct Jaw Pain and Disorders

 Your jaw joints may try to self-correct errors in how your teeth fit together.
 Over time, this can lead to serious jaw disorders that cause symptoms that disrupt your life.
 For example, chronic headaches, jaw popping, and pain can all be signs that your joints are attempting to make up for the misalignment in your teeth.
 When this is not corrected, it can lead to long-term problems that affect your comfort.
 Make sure you talk to your orthodontic team about any jaw symptoms you currently have.
 Then they can adjust your teeth in the best way to improve these symptoms after treatment.

-Health Benefit #7 Eliminate Harmful Habits
+#7 Eliminate Harmful Habits

 Starting orthodontic treatment today offers benefits that last a lifetime.
 While you may be focusing on the beautiful smile awaiting you after treatment, your orthodontic team knows that the rewards go far deeper than just having straight teeth.